AkashMasterBranch/StartingOffWithGit-Github/README.md

 Git needs to be installed and ready (I am using Gitbash with windows)

 ---
+Command Line Basics
+---
+- You can use "cd" with just the name of the file to move into this directory or use "cd .." to move to previous directory.
+- Use "dir" to see the files in the directory if you need to.
+Alternatively, use ls -la to see the file names of all files along with their permissions and including hidden files starting with a period.
+---
 Initial Setup
 ---
 To set up a project with git, we need to first initialize configuration variables to get credit for changes.